caleb-terry/PGA-Tour-Champion-Web-Scraper/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or submit a pull request.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.